Targeted Universalism Community of Practice

 Details

-2-hour sessions monthly for 7 months (7 sessions)
+One 2-hour session monthly for 7 months (7 sessions)

 Monthly group coaching